TACC/longhorn_conda/docs/userguide.md

 ## Conda Python Environments

-We have deployed a pre-configured version of [conda](https://docs.conda.io), which is available as a module.
-For the best experience, we do not recommend that you install your own version of conda.
+TACC staff has deployed a pre-configured version of [conda](https://docs.conda.io), available as a [module](https://portal.tacc.utexas.edu/software/modules).
+For the best experience on TACC resources, we recommend that you do not install your own version of Conda.

 ### Conda Basics